-The Audit & Standards Committee oversees the Council's Code of Conduct for Members.
+The Council has an Audit & Standards Committee which oversees the Council's Code of Conduct for Members.
 The Council has a Members' Code of Conduct and a procedure for dealing with complaints under the Code.
 Independent Persons have been appointed.